-Former Major League pitcher Gene Stechschulte is in his sixth season as head baseball coach at Ohio Northern University.
+Former Major League pitcher Gene Stechschulte is in his seventh season as head baseball coach at Ohio Northern University.

 Stechschulte is the 24th head coach in ONU baseball history, but is just the fifth head coach since 1971.

-Last season, Stechschulte led the Polar Bears to a 21-16 record, a 9-9 mark and a fifth place finish in the OAC.
+Last season, Stechschulte led the Polar Bears to a 21-19 record, a 7-11 mark and a seventh place finish in the OAC.

 He owns a 132-100 (.569) record in six seasons at the helm.